 Spiritual Warfare: Sword of the Spirit 4 (the sword)

-And when the attacks, temptations, or hard times come, turn them into prayers (I'll share my own personal Scripture-based prayers in the next post) or simply speak out loud the ones that fit your particular struggle, trial, temptation, or fear.
-Declare to yourself, to the struggle/temptation, and to the spirit world/the Enemy that "It is written ..." and then quote a verse that fits.
+And when the attacks, temptations, or hard times come, turn them into prayers (I'll share my own personal Scripture-based prayers in the next postor simply speak out loud the ones that fit your particular struggle, trial, temptation, or fear.
+Declare to yourself, to the struggle/temptation, and to the Enemy/spirit world that "It is written ..." and then quote a verse that fits.
 And let God's Word comfort and still your soul as the sword of the Spirit fights for you.

 1. At the very least, Psalm 23.
 If you only memorize one Psalm, let this be it.
-I can't tell you how many times I quoted this one from memory when I needed it, including when I stood in the back of a courtroom waiting to be called to the stand to testify against my mother - I spent almost three hours on the stand - at her murder trial.
-(She lost and got life in prison without parole, as it probably should be.
+I can't tell you how many times I quote this one from memory when I need it, such as when I feel anxiety or hopelessness creeping up on me, when all the bad things start circling around my mind, and when I was standing in the back of a courtroom waiting to be called to the stand to testify against my mother at her murder trial.
+(I spent almost three hours on the stand.
+She lost and got sentenced to life in prison without parole, as it probably should be.
 Sad, but justice.)

 2. Psalm 27, which is excellent but much longer.
 I memorized this one during the investigation for my mom's trial, when I could barely stand anymore because of the crushing anxiety.
 (It was also during this time that her friends and family were getting death threats and hate mail.
 But, thankfully, I didn't get any because I wasn't connected with her online, and so no one knew how to find me.
 But we were still terrified.
 And so we pulled our kids into the house, shut up our doors and windows, and put up blackout curtains, afraid to even walk outside to get the mail.)
 Anyway, if I can memorize this one when my brain was completely fried, I'm sure you can memorize it, too.